Black Men Win Big in Fashion

 Designer Telfar Clemens for Telfar won the American Accessories Award.
 Telfar is most known for his shopping bag, also known as the “Brooklyn Birkin” for its high-demand appeal.
 The iconic rectangular bag is frequently sold out and is most popular amongst millennials who feel a part of this gender-queer community.
 Telfar is a unisex brand and has unofficial ambassadors who reflect their ethos.

 Telfar’s win also signals a change from exclusivity to community.
 Undeniably, Telfar has established a digital community-active on social media, creating memes to share their love for the brand and the paramount desire for the sold-out bag.
+These actions will only help them to establish a firm social media presence in the long run, and by deciding to find out here about how certain growth services like Upleap and Mr. Insta can improve their following, this will only cement their presence in the online world further.
 Given the high demand, on Aug.
 19 at 9 a.m.
 EDT to 9 a.m.
 EDT on Aug.
 20, Telfar held the “Telfar Bag Security Program.”
 The program offered a 24-hour window for an unlimited number of orders, guaranteed for delivery by Jan.
 15, 2021.
 This effort also was created to mediate the growing number of retailers who were making a profit from selling the coveted bags.

 American Menswear Designer of the Year was awarded to Kerby Jean-Raymond for Pyer Moss.
 Kerby Jean-Raymond designs both men’s and women’s apparel and footwear.
 Kerby Jean-Raymond makes his work political by including activists and their narratives on his editorial campaigns, social media and runway.